openvinotoolkit/open_model_zoo/demos/object_detection_demo/cpp/README.md

     -u                        Optional.
 List of monitors to show initially.
     -yolo_af                  Optional.
 Use advanced postprocessing/filtering algorithm for YOLO.
     -anchors                  Optional.
 A comma separated list of anchors.
 By default used default anchors for model.
 Only for YOLOV4 architecture type.
     -masks                    Optional.
 A comma separated list of mask for anchors.
 By default used default masks for model.
-Only for YOLOV4 architecture type.                                   [
+Only for YOLOV4 architecture type.
+    -reverse_input_channels   Optional.
+Switch the input channels order from BGR to RGB.
+    -mean_values              Optional.
+Normalize input by subtracting the mean values per channel.
+Example: "255.0 255.0 255.0"
+    -scale_values             Optional.
+Divide input by scale values per channel.
+Division is applied after mean values subtraction.
+Example: "255.0 255.0 255.0"
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.